cdowdy/boltresponsiveimages/README.md

     alt="filename is used for alt text">
 ```

-## Tag Explanation
+## Usage Walk Through

-To use this Responsive Image Bolt Extension you can either use the defaults above or define a set of rules the the extension config as follows.
+To use this Responsive Image Bolt Extension you can either use the defaults in the config file or define a set of rules the the extension config as follows.

 1).
 Give it a Name.